quasarframework/quasar-framework.org/source/components/notify.md

 // outside of a Vue file
 import { Notify } from 'quasar'

-Notify.create('Warning, warning, Will Robinson!')
+Notify.create('Danger, Will Robinson!
+Danger!')
 // or with a config object:
 Notify.create({
-  message: 'Warning, warning, Will Robinson!'
+  message: 'Danger, Will Robinson!
+Danger!'
 })

 // inside of a Vue file